-A rich creamy custard made with Oakdell Eggs and Rosehill Dairy cream, heaped with bacon from BlueTree Farms, kale from 3 Squares Produce, and gruyere from Rockhill Creamery, all in a crisp and flaky pie crust made with flour from Lehi Mills.
-This quiche is the perfect anytime of day summer staple.
+A rich creamy custard made with farmstead eggs and cream heaped with bacon, kale and cheese, all in a crisp and flaky pie crust made with local flour; this quiche is the perfect anytime.

 For easy printing:

 8 oz Gruyere, shredded (reserve a bit for top)